 How is your Photograph Judged?

-The purpose of the clinic is to provide instruction through constructive critical comment and evaluation.
-Remember, it is not a competition, although proficiency is rewarded.
+The purpose of the competition is to provide instruction through constructive critical comment and evaluation.
+Images are judged by 3 professional photographers.

 Judges comment using 3 categories:

 This is a measure of the SUCCESS of the COMPOSITION.

 Factors include the “RULES OF COMPOSITION”: